 Currently led by Executive Vice President and Provost Marie A. Chisholm-Burns, Pharm.D., Ph.D., M.P.H., M.B.A., FCCP, FASHP, FAST, this office leads and manages a variety of initiatives, processes and services and is devoted to creating a positive and inclusive campus environment.
 Dr. Chisholm-Burns works collaboratively with the Office for Student Affairs to ensure academic and student success by providing support programs for academic personnel and students, academic fiscal management, oversight of institutional accreditation, management of academic programs and inter-institutional agreements and the implementation and oversight of academic policies.

 The Office of Student Affairs oversees a broad range of services and programs devoted to the social, physical, psychological, financial, ethical and cognitive development of all OHSU students.
 The office works in partnership with the executive vice provost, faculty, staff and students to enhance student learning inside and outside the classroom.

-David W. Robinson, Ph.D., Interim Provost
+David W. Robinson, Ph.D., Executive Vice Provost

 David W. Robinson, Ph.D., is currently Professor and Executive Vice Provost at Oregon Health & Science University (OHSU) in Portland, Oregon.

 Dr. Robinson was born and raised in rural North Yorkshire, England, before obtaining a B.Sc. in Physiology at University College London and a Ph.D. at Cambridge University.
 In 1992 he moved to the United States to do post-doctoral training at the University of California at Davis, where he subsequently became a research track faculty member before moving to OHSU in 1997.